cloudmesh/cloudmesh-mpi/docs/report-sort.md

 We can compare time in two ways.
 First, we analyze algorithm performance based on increasing size of arrays.
 Some algorithms differ within themselves (for example, two multiprocessing merge sorts might use different numbers of processes).
 However, we can account for this variation by aggregating all the values and showing error bands around the lines that are plotted.

-- insert graph with x-axis increasing sizes and y-axis times with three lines for seq, mp, and mpi
--
 ![Fig 1: Times for different sorts](https://github.com/cloudmesh/cloudmesh-mpi/blob/main/examples/sort/images/time-by-size-sort.png){width="50%"}

 The figure illustrates the average run time for arrays of up to size 10^7 for each different sort type (sequential merge sort, multiprocessing merge sort, and MPI merge sort.)